Language: EN

 What are and how to use Events in C#

-An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has happened.
+An event in C# is a mechanism that allows a class or an object to notify other classes or objects that something has occurred.

-When an event occurs, the associated methods are called allowing classes to react to the triggered actions.
+When an event occurs, associated methods are called allowing classes to react to the triggered actions.

 Events are based on delegates, which are types that encapsulate references to methods.
 However, events have small differences compared to delegates.
 One of them is that only the class that has the event can invoke it.

-To define an event, first we have to define a delegate type that specifies the method signature that we want to respond to the event.
-This function is called a “handler”.
+To define an event, we first need to define a delegate type that specifies the signature of the method we want to respond to the event.
+We call this function handler.

-On the other hand, we have to declare the event itself.
-This uses the delegate type that we defined earlier, preceding the keyword event.
+On the other hand, we need to declare the event itself.
+This uses the delegate type we defined earlier, preceding it with the reserved word event.

 // definition of the function that will handle the event